Skip to content

 Study description

-The study is needed to test three new drugs, S095018, S095024, or S095029, in combination with an approved drug called cemiplimab.
-The study is intended for patients with non-small cell lung cancer (NSCLC), the most common type of lung cancer.
+The study aims to test three drugs in combination with an approved drug called cemiplimab in people who have non-small cell lung cancer (NSCLC).
+NSCLC is the most common type of lung cancer.

-• For part A, to see how safe the study drugs are in combination with cemiplimab and to confirm the recommended doses for each combination (the doses that are both safe and effective).
+• To see how safe each of the S-compounds is in combination with cemiplimab and to confirm the recommended doses for each combination (the doses that are both safe and effective) (Part A).

 Official title: A Phase 1b/2, Multicenter, Open-label Platform Study of Select Immunotherapy Combinations in Adult Participants With Previously Untreated Advanced Non-small Cell Lung Cancer (NSCLC) With High PD-L1 Expression